Site logo

 These majestic creatures make the most of what they find, showing us the true meaning of resilience.
 Next time you see a wild horse, you’ll know just how impressive their eating habits are.

-Read our insightful article to find out how wild horses trim their hooves
+Read our insightful article to find out how horses in the wild trim their hooves

 Picture of Dr. Noman Tariq